Toni Tennille

-Cathryn Antoinette "Toni" Tennille (born May 8, 1940) is an American singer-songwriter and keyboardist, best known as one-half of the 1970s duo Captain & Tennille with her former husband Daryl Dragon; their signature song is "Love Will Keep Us Together".
+Cathryn Antoinette "Toni" Tennille (born May 8, 1940) is an American singer-songwriter and keyboardist.
+A contralto, she is best known as one-half of the 1970s duo Captain & Tennille with her former husband Daryl Dragon; their signature song is "Love Will Keep Us Together".

-Tennille also did musical work independently of Dragon, including solo albums and session work.
+Tennille also performed musical work independently of Dragon, including solo albums and session work.

 Early life

 Tennille was born and raised in Montgomery, Alabama, and has three younger sisters.
 Her father Frank owned a furniture store and also served in the Alabama Legislature from 1951 to 1954.
 He had been a singer with Bob Crosby's Bob-Cats.
 For five years, her mother, also named Cathryn (née Wright), hosted a daily television show in Montgomery.

 Tennille graduated from Sidney Lanier High School and then for two years attended Auburn University in Alabama, where she studied classical piano and sang with a local big band, the Auburn Knights.

 In 1959, after her father's furniture store failed, Tennille's family moved from Montgomery to Balboa, California, where she worked first as a file clerk and then as a statistical analyst for North American Rockwell Corporation.